dafer45/TBTK/doc/Manual.md

 # Overview of native Solvers {#OverviewOfNativeSolvers}
 TBTK currently contains four production ready Solvers.
-These are called DiagonalizationSolver, BlockDiagonalizationSolver, ArnoldiSolver, and ChebyshevSolver.
+These are called Diagonalizer, BlockDiagonalizer, ArnoldiIterator, and ChebyshevExpander.
 The first two of these are based on diagonalization, allowing for all eigenvalues and eigenvectors to be calculated.
 Their strength is that once a problem has been diagonalized, complete knowledge about the system is available and arbitrary properties can be calculated.
 However, diagonalization scales poorly with system size and is therefore not feasible for very large systems.
-The BlockDiagonalizationSolver provides important improvements in this regard for large systems if they are block diagonal, in which case the BlockDiagonalizationSolver can handle very large systems compared to the DiagonalizationSolver.
+The BlockDiagonalizer provides important improvements in this regard for large systems if they are block diagonal, in which case the BlockDiagonalizer can handle very large systems compared to the Diagonalizer.

-Next, the ArnoldiSolver is similar to the DiagonalizationSolvers in the sense that it calculates eigenvalues and eigenvectors.
+Next, the ArnoldiIterator is similar to the Diagonalizers in the sense that it calculates eigenvalues and eigenvectors.
 However, it is what is know as an iterative Krylov space Solver, which succesively builds up a subspace of the Hilbert space and performs diagonalization on this restricted subspace.
-Therefore the ArnoldiSolver only extracts a few eigenvalues and eigenvectors.
+Therefore the ArnoldiIterator only extracts a few eigenvalues and eigenvectors.
-Complete information about a system can therefore usually not be obtained with the help of the ArnoldiSolver, but it can often give access to the relevant information for very large systems if only a few eigenvalues or eigenvectors are needed.
+Complete information about a system can therefore usually not be obtained with the help of the ArnoldiIterator, but it can often give access to the relevant information for very large systems if only a few eigenvalues or eigenvectors are needed.
 Arnoldi iteration is closely related to the Lanczos method and is also the underlying method used when extracting a limited number of eigenvalues and eigenvectors using MATLABS eigs-function.

-Finally, the ChebyshevSolver is different from the other methods in that it extracts the Green's function rather than eigenvalues and eigenvectors.
+Finally, the ChebyshevExpander is different from the other methods in that it extracts the Green's function rather than eigenvalues and eigenvectors.
-The ChebyshevSolvers strenght is also that it can be used for relatively large systems.
+The ChebyshevExpanders strenght is also that it can be used for relatively large systems.
-Moreover, while the DiagonalizationSolvers requires that the whole system first is diagonalized, and thereby essentially solves the full problem, before any property can be extracted, the ChebyshevSolver allows for individual Green's functions to be calculated which contains only partial information about the system.
+Moreover, while the Diagonalizers requires that the whole system first is diagonalized, and thereby essentially solves the full problem, before any property can be extracted, the ChebyshevExpander allows for individual Green's functions to be calculated which contains only partial information about the system.
-However, the ChebyshevMethod is also an iterative method (but not Krylov), and would in fact require an infinite number of steps to obtain an exact solution.
+However, the Chebyshev method is also an iterative method (but not Krylov), and would in fact require an infinite number of steps to obtain an exact solution.

 # General remarks about Solvers {#GeneralRemarksAboutSolvers}
 The Solvers all innherit from a common base class called Solver.